lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

     :class: dropdown

     Countless molecules can be downloaded online from the Automated Topology Builder (ATB).
-    You can make your life simpler by choosing one of the smallest molecule.
-For the correction, I use ethanol.
+    You can make your life simpler by choosing one of the smallest molecule (something like CO2, a small alcohol, or even water).

     Any solid wall would do.
 You can find graphene-based solid or NaCl crystal surface in my |Github_repository|.